I love sharing hair tips with others. It's amazing the difference a good hair day can make!

 Step 3: Find a Match

 Now, with the info I've gathered from the first two tips, I like to find someone (preferably an actress) with similar attributes.
 For example, I'm either an oval or a heart.
 I've heard both, so the first thing I'll do is search online for actresses with heart-shaped faces.
 We'll go with that because they are less common.
 One of the names that came up was Michelle Pheiffer.
 Now, I'm going to search for Michelle Pheiffer's hair type.
 I'm in luck because Michelle Pfeiffer is reported to have fine textured hair like mine.
-Now I can search different hair styles of Michelle Pfeiffer and find a ton of new hairstyles to try.
+Now I can search different hairstyles of Michelle Pfeiffer and find a ton of new hairstyles to try.

 You can find several actresses with your face shape and hair type until you find one with a style you like and want to try.
 Another thing to look at when looking at a style match is facial features.
 I love Meg Ryan's short shag from back in the day, but my facial features aren't as cute as hers (i.e., my nose), so I try to stick with longer styles to soften that particular feature.

-Layering is a good way to make you best features stand out.
+Layering is a good way to make your best features stand out.
 If people say you have a nice smile, get face-framing layers starting at mouth level.
 If you get compliments on your eyes, try some bangs to add emphasis there.
 After you find some styles you like, you can look for variations of those styles in different hairstyle finders online for even more choices.

 Step 4: Determine Whether Your Hairstyle Fits Your Lifestyle

 Look in the mirror and ask yourself, "Is she high maintenance?"
 When you are narrowing down hairstyles, ask your stylist how high maintenance each style is.
 If you have a busy life and not much time or money to keep up with a style or color, don't do it.
 It will just end up driving you crazy.
 Choose a style that fits who you are.
 If you're sporty and always on the go, pick something cute and easy over something trendy.
 If you think that funky new do is cute, but you are shy and reserved, you may end up later regretting doing something "totally different".
-Ask your good friends, your mom, your husband, and/or boyfriend for their cheap two cents.
+Ask your good friends, your mom, your husband, and/or your boyfriend for their cheap two cents.
 Hopefully, these tips and tools will help you figure out some great hairstyles to try that will look gorgeous on you.
 Good luck!

 greeneyedblondie on February 15, 2014: